Erhannis/nestedvm/README.md

 int result = new Test.run("com.test.Test", new String[]{});
 ```
 That's not particularly useful, though.
 See `src/tests/` for examples of
 more intricate usage.
-I've gone through a bunch of the tests and filtered
+I've gone through the tests and filtered
 out some use case examples - I haven't tested all of these myself, so
 buyer beware.
 See original tests if you encounter problems.